cmugpi/cmugpi.github.io/README.md

 - installs Jekyll dependencies if necessary
 - runs Jekyll to build the site

+Git remote hooks don't get version controlled with a repository's content, but nonetheless you can see a copy of this Git hook [here][git-hook] (it should hopefully be up to date with whatever's actually deployed, but if you're troubleshooting, make sure you check the copy on AFS).

 From here, SCS Facilities takes care of serving our site whenever it's visited.

 ### Pushing